How does big data play a part in the manufacturing industry?

 The information collected from individual software can include sensor, maintenance, quality, and design data.
 By utilizing such information, big data can come up with things like productivity data and how much power consumption, amount of water, or amount of air specific machines use.
 So, you can obtain data from machinery like CNC Machines to create big data, and at the same time, you can get a better insight into individual machines.

 In addition to big data being generated from software machinery like motors, pumps, compressors, and conveyors, it is also produced from outside vendors, partners, or customers.
 Basically, big data is everywhere within a company or industry’s infrastructure.
 Wherever there is data, it can be used to feed into the larger concept of big data.
+Take top CMMS solutions like Timly, which are data driven and keep maintenance systems running efficiently.

 Which manufacturing sectors use big data?